Are Web Data Connectors Reliable To Integrate Power BI And OBIEE?

 - The web data connectors retain the joins and aggregations in the OBIEE end, so the users don’t need to recreate them in Power BI.

 And here are the cons of web data connectors:

 - Prone to Power BI/OBIEE version compatibility issues.

 - Direct query is not supported, and hence the users lose the ability to perform ad-hoc analysis of the live data.

 - Inability to handle union reports or complex reports with subqueries.

 Taking a look at the pros and cons, it’s quite evident that Web Data Connectors aren’t as reliable as desired by the organizations using them.

-Checklist to choose the best Power BI to OBIEE Connector
+Explore the Power BI to OBIEE Connectors